GGianluppi/penetration-testing-capstone/README.md

 </p>

-**Step 4: Research and propose directory listing exploit remediation.**
+### Step 4: Research and propose directory listing exploit remediation.

-What are two remediation methods for preventing directory listing exploits?
+#### What are two remediation methods for preventing directory listing exploits?

-1. Disable Directory Listings: Configure the web server to prevent directory listings.
-This can typically be done by modifying the server configuration files (e.g., .htaccess for Apache or nginx.conf for Nginx).
+**1. Disable Directory Listings:** Configure the web server to prevent directory listings.
+This can typically be done by modifying the server configuration files (e.g., .htaccess for Apache or nginx.conf for Nginx).</br>
-2. Implement Proper Access Controls: Ensure that sensitive directories are protected with appropriate access controls, such as authentication and authorization mechanisms.
+**2. Implement Proper Access Controls:** Ensure that sensitive directories are protected with appropriate access controls, such as authentication and authorization mechanisms.